vishpat/lisp-rs/docs/src/evaluator.md

 ### Function Call

-If the head of the list is a Symbol object and it does not match any of the keywords, the interpreter assumes that the Symbol object maps to a Lambda (function object).
+If the head of the list is a Symbol object and it does not match any of the aforementioned keywords or binary operators, the interpreter assumes that the Symbol object maps to a Lambda (function object).
 An example of the function call in Lisp is as follows

 ```Lisp
 (find_max a b c)